Perspective | The beat goes on, but without the classic, hand-cranked eggbeater

 The National Museum of American History has more than 70 eggbeaters in its collection, said Steve Velasquez, curator in the division of cultural and community life.
 Many of them were donated by Mary Eloise Green, a professor in food and nutrition at Ohio State University who lived to be 102.

 The earliest patents for the modern eggbeater were granted in the 1850s, Steve said.
 As with mousetraps, inventors tweaked and improved the eggbeater over the decades.
-Among the Edisons of the albumen was Edwin Baltzley, whose 1885 eggbeater brought in enough money to buy 500 acres alongside the Potomac and, with his twin brother, Edward, found the Glen Echo Chautauqua.
+Among the Edisons of the albumen was Edwin Baltzley, whose 1885 eggbeater brought in enough money to buy 500 acres alongside the Potomac and, with his twin brother, Edward, to found the Glen Echo Chautauqua.

 Steve from the Smithsonian says the museum collects items related to technology and items associated with daily life.
 The eggbeater checks both boxes.